KDD-OpenSource/DEAN/README.md

-## Towards Optimal Surrogate Models for Unsupervised Anomaly Detection
+## Unsupervised Surrogate Anomaly Detection

-This repository contains the supplementary material as well as the implementation of our paper *Towards Optimal Surrogate Models for Unsupervised Anomaly Detection*.
+This repository contains the supplementary material as well as the implementation of our paper *Unsupervised Surrogate Anomaly Detection*.

 ### Supplementary